 Located on the GT Road, Defence Housing Authority, Phase II stands the World Trade Centre, more commonly known as the Giga Mall.
 As the location suggests, this is a breakthrough experience for the residents of not just DHA 1 and 2, but Bahria Town 1-8 and practically all of the Rawalpindi district.
 So, girls, that retail therapy is possibly everything you need with a group of your closest friends.

-The Bazaar is an almost 2 km long stretch of the commercial area that extends from Muree road to Sarafa Bazaar, which was the hub of gold and jewelry trading, but most importantly, this place serves the foodies very heartily.
+The Bazaar is an almost 2 km long stretch of the commercial area that extends from Muree Road to Sarafa Bazaar, which was the hub of gold and jewelry trading.
+Still, most importantly, this place serves the foodies very heartily.

 Historic Places to Visit in Islamabad & Rawalpindi

 Talking about exploring the twin cities, if you’re a fan of history and old sights, this one is for you as I’m about to shed some light on all the existing historical places in the twin cities, where one can always hang out with a bunch of their friends.

-Shah Allah Dita:
+Shah Allah Dita

-Shah Allah Ditta village and caves may have been an ancient refuge, but for the modern times, it can be called Islamabad’s peaceful sanctuary.
-If you are looking for a moment to clear your mind, reflect on your thoughts and cherish, or simply enjoy the natural beauty of Islamabad, this should be your go-to place as it is at the end of the far-reaching Margallas.
+Shah Allah Ditta village and caves may have been an ancient refuge, but in modern times, it can be called Islamabad’s peaceful sanctuary.
+If you are looking for a moment to clear your mind, reflect on your thoughts, and cherish or enjoy the natural beauty of Islamabad, this should be your go-to place, as it is at the end of the far-reaching Margallas.

-Haveli Sujan Singh:
+Haveli Sujan Singh

 Once a grand structure and awesome building, it gives a gloomy picture of the vibrant history.
-But efforts are being done to protect and preserve this historic building, which is the real asset to the heritage of this city.
+But efforts are being made to protect and preserve this historic building, which is a real asset to the heritage of this city.

-Bagh Sardaran Haveli:
+Bagh Sardaran Haveli

 Places to Eat in Islamabad

-Gol Market F/7 and F-10:
+Gol Market F/7 and F-10

-Gol Market F-7/3:
+Gol Market F-7/3

 Another hub for all the foodies out there, F-7/3 is a go-to place for the sake of CGC… their burgers are something that I would personally swear by.
-Neighboring with it is the renowned Howdy restaurant, which again has chicken burgers and steaks to die for.
+Neighboring it is the renowned Howdy restaurant, which again has chicken burgers and steaks to die for.